 Individual and Couples Counseling

 Interns typically see 12 clients per week.
 After an initial assessment of the trainees’ needs, supervisors work with each intern to garner cases that will facilitate development in particular areas.
-Cases are received through triage.
+Cases are received through brief consultation.
 The Counseling and Wellness Center endorses a brief psychotherapy model (1-12 sessions) and incorporates a variety of theoretical orientations, such as humanistic, feminist, psychodynamic, and cognitive-behavioral.
 All interns will see a range of cases that include work with individuals who require very short term (1-6 sessions) problem-oriented interventions as well as brief psychotherapy (7-12 sessions) involving more complex therapeutic interventions.

 All interns are expected to provide couples counseling.
-Couples may be obtained through the triage assignment procedure.
+Couples may be obtained through the brief consultation assignment procedure.
 During the first semester, interns will do co-therapy with a senior staff member.
 Interns receive focused couples counseling training within intern seminar, where several sessions are devoted to working with couples.
 The clinicians who facilitate the couples training are also available for consultation on specific cases throughout the year.

 Interns are very involved in providing group therapy during their time at the Center.
 We require each intern to run at least one therapy group per semester and one standard USO group during the academic year.
 In addition, interns are free to run additional groups if they have an interest in this area.
 Typically, interns run one or two groups per semester.
 During the fall semester interns co-lead groups with other staff members, and then in the spring and summer they may again co-lead with Senior staff or they may lead groups with each other, an advanced practicum counselor or independently.
 The Center’s group program is very successful and we typically run 20-30 groups each semester.